-Want to know if you should be in or out?
-Take the Relationship Red Flags Test.
+Want to know if there are relationships fails with your significant other?
 Everything may seem okay, but how many couples are really treating each other in the right ways?
-Sure, I know some couples who seem totally enlightened, supportive of each other, attractive, loving, living their best life.
-They make me want to puke, but I wish them well.
-I really do.
+Sure, I know some couples who seem totally enlightened, supportive of each other, attractive, loving, living their best life, but what about the rest of us?

-Then, there are the rest of us.
-Maybe we’re divorced, maybe we’ve never met the right one, maybe we’ve found relationships but they’re far from perfect, or maybe we’re in and out of relationships.
+Maybe we’re divorced and hunting.
+Maybe we’ve never met the right one.
+Maybe we’ve found relationships, but they’re far from perfect, or maybe we’re in and out of relationships.
 Whatever the case may be for the majority of people, relationships take work.
 They don’t fall into your lap, and they don’t flourish if you don’t nourish them.

 For myself, a person in recovery, there are all kinds of added issues in relationships.
 If I’m having a totally honest moment, I’ll admit that serious, committed relationships can sometimes make me feel uncomfortable.
 So, I work at it.
 Here are some questions I’ve learned to ask myself along the way that today help me determine if I’m with the right person and if the relationship has sustainability.

 1. Am I able to be myself with this person?

 This is also known as, who am I bringing to the table in this relationship?
 The best version of myself?
 The grown-up who is smart, stable and responsible.
 Or, am I showing up as a different version of myself?
 And, if so, why?
 These are super important things to determine quickly because I’ve had relationships in the past where I knew I didn’t have to show up as my best self.
 Looking back I know why I did that and my motives were not solid.
 It’s critical to sort my motives out early so I don’t find myself playing a part I’ll resent later.